Minimally Invasive Spine Surgery

 pain and faster recovery after surgery.

 The standard method of spine surgery is called open surgery.
 This uses a long incision around the spine would need to be moved away.

-During MISS, the healthcare provider makes a smaller incision.
-He or she then inserts tissue around the area.
+During MISS, the healthcare provider makes one or more smaller incisions.
+He or she and soft tissue around the area.
 The surgeon can then put small tools through the tunnel to work on the spine.
-The surgeon also uses a special operating microscope and views high-resolution cameras, computer images, and real-time X-rays of the spine.
+The surgeon also uses a special operating microscope, high-resolution cameras, computer images, and real-time X-rays of the spine.
 Surgeons can use MISS for some types of spine surgery.
-These include lumbar discectomy, discectomy, decompressive laminectomy, and spinal fusion with metal rods and screws.
+These include lumbar or cervical discectomy, decompressive laminectomy, and spinal fusion with metal rods and screws.